Responding to Negative Google Reviews

 Example Response

 “Thank you for the feedback.
-We’re sorry to hear the experience didn’t meet expectations — this is not the standard we hold ourselves to.
+We’re sorry to hear the experience didn’t meet your expectations — this is not the standard we hold ourselves to.
 Please reach out to us directly so we can make it right.”

 When to Flag a Review for Removal